 Melody Jolly obtained a favorable ruling at summary judgment in a declaratory judgment and trespass action filed by condominium owners against owners’ association.… Read More

-Ten attorneys from CSH Law provided vital legal advice and resources in the North Carolina Bar Association’s Annual 4ALL Statewide Service Day.… Read More
+Ten attorneys from Cranfill Sumner provided vital legal advice and resources in the North Carolina Bar Association’s Annual 4ALL Statewide Service Day.… Read More